farirpgs/fari-app/lib/blog/posts/2020-01-18-resources-update.md

 # Fari Update: The One with Resources, Private Aspects and GM Notes

-There are a lot of new things to talk about so I'll get started right away.
+There are a lot of new things to talk about, so I'll get started right away.

 ## 📰 Documents